International Law, International Humanitarian Law and International Human Rights Law

 - Strong work ethic and attention to detail.

-- MA and BA degree holders or current University students in the fields of Law, International Relations, Middle Eastern Studies, Human Rights, Political Science, Economics, Media, Development & Public Policy.
+- PhD students, MA and BA degree holders in the fields of Law, International Relations, Middle Eastern, African or European Studies, Human Rights, Political Science, Economics, Media, Development & Public Policy.
+Current University students can also apply if they meet certain requirements.

 - Candidates with previous fundraising experience are also encouraged to apply for our fundraising focussed internship positions.